 - 5.1.
 On 27 March 2020, the NPSA lodged application AA1000480 with the ACCC, seeking authorisation under subsection 88(1) of the Act. - 5.2.
-The NPSA seeks authorisation for the Proposed Conduct on behalf of itself and its current and future members and other Community Service Obligation (CSO) Distributors (together the Participants). - 5.3.
-Subsection 90A(1) of the Act requires that before determining an application for authorisation, the ACCC shall prepare a draft determination.
+The NPSA sought authorisation for the Proposed Conduct on behalf of the Participants, to enable them to coordinate activities for the purpose of promoting